Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 • Quality Assessment and Improvement Conference

-In addition, we host internal and external speakers as well as attend Medical Center wide Grand Rounds.
+In addition, we host internal and external speakers as well as attend medical center wide grand rounds.
 We reserve the first Thursday ET of each month to run a simulation series that encompasses teaching in simple and complex OBGYN procedures.

 Research and Quality Improvement

-Required for graduation from our OBGYN residency program is at least one research project and one quality improvement project.
+Required for graduation from our OBGYN residency program is at least one major research project and one quality improvement project.
 Our goal is that each resident will have a defined research project by the end of the second year.
 This enables appropriate time for completing a meaningful project and allows for flexibility within the third-year

 elective rotation.
 The research project must be of sufficient quality to be submitted as an abstract for presentation at an appropriate society meeting.
 This research project must also be submitted to the LAMC Research Symposium in the fourth year of residency.
 Many of our resident research projects are ultimately submitted and accepted for publication.
 There is GME support for any resident who attains an invitation to present their research project at a society meeting.